-Figure 3.7: Ratio of producers to injectors as a function of per-well productivity of 206 fields.
+Figure 3.7: Ratio of injectors to producers as a function of per-well productivity of 206 fields.
 Source: Various.

 Figure 3.8: Distribution of the ratio of injectors to producers of 206 global oilfields.

 Table 3.3: Data on production, number of production wells, and number of injection wells by offshore field.